0ashutosh/chat-app/README.md

 ## 🚀 Getting Started

 Ready to join the conversation?
 Follow these simple steps to get started with Awesome Chat App:

 1. **Clone the Repository:** Start by cloning the repository to your local machine using the following command:
+2. **Navigate to the Project Directory:** Once the repository is cloned, navigate to the project directory using the `cd` command:

+3. **Build and Run the Application:** Use Maven to build and run the application.
+Simply execute the following command:

+4. **Access the Application:** Once the application is up and running, open your favorite web browser and go to `http://localhost:8080` to access Awesome Chat App.

+## 🎨 Contributing

+We believe in the power of collaboration and welcome contributions from developers of all skill levels.
+Whether it's fixing bugs, implementing new features, or improving documentation, your contributions are highly valued.
+To contribute to Awesome Chat App, simply fork the repository, make your changes, and submit a pull request.
+Together, we can make Awesome Chat App even better!

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.